ActionLuzifer/miranda/miranda/protocols/IcqOscarJ/docs/icq-readme.txt

   Added workaround for select() malfunction - caused high CPU load

 Improvements:
-  If Update details from server is on, user groups are also updated Changed System Uptime to Member since in my details Auth system recognizes & sends UTF-8 messages Miranda version signature improved (preparing for old signature removal in the future)
+  If Update details from server is on, user group are also updated Changed System Uptime to Member since in my details Auth system recognizes & sends UTF-8 messages Miranda version signature improved (preparing for old signature removal in the future)